 Over the last 50 years, many scholars, both male and female, secular and religious, have complained that much has been left out of the Gospels (“Good stories”) by Matthew, Mark, Luke, John... and Paul.
 The gospel writers stand accused of patriarchal values because they left out the saucy details.
 The scholars have asked a series of provocative questions: what exactly was Jesus’ relationship with Mary Magdalene?
 Was their relationship sexual?
 Wasn’t it normal for young Jewish men to be married by the time Jesus and the disciples were preaching in the Galilee?
 If so, why there is no mention of their wives, aside from Peter's?
 Was Mary Magdalene, in fact, the leading apostle?
 Was she married to Jesus?
 Was Jesus a widower or divorced?
 Were there infertility problems?
 Was Jesus rather too interested in women?
 Was Mary older, with one marriage already behind her?
 The disciples themselves were mostly under the age of 20.
 Was the Crucifixion an elaborate deception and were Jesus and Mary married later after the fuss died down and they had three children?
 And what exactly was Jesus’ relationship with Lazarus (“the one you love” – John 11)?
 Above all, was Mary ever a prostitute and, if she was, what was the nature of her special mystique that she has incited all these scholarly reinventions?
 Was she from someplace else altogether, like Egypt?
 Was she black?
 Has the true story been suppressed?

 There is a manuscript known to religious scholars as the Gospel of Philip, which was recovered in Egypt in 1945.
 It is said to have been written by the Valentinians, a 2nd century Christian sect, who placed a greater value on marital sexuality than on virginity.
 This is an interesting distinction.
 In this manuscript they refer to Mary Magdalene as Christ’s “partner” and “spouse” and that he often kissed her on the mouth.
 This is all the more startling given the early Christian writers’ horror of sex.
 In another manuscript, the Gospel of Mary, which was rediscovered in Egypt in 1896, an even more intimate relationship is hinted at.
+Then there is the controversial fragment known as the Gospel of Jesus' Wife, which is the size of a business card, in which Jesus is quoted referring to his "wife."
+The context appears to mean Mary.
 Who were those early Christian provocateurs – the Gnostics -- who wrote such extraordinary things and why were their views suppressed so successfully from history?

 The negative view of Mary Magdalene prevailed for what now seems like political reasons.
 Throughout the Middle Ages and into the Renaissance there was a deluge of stories, sermons, and paintings of Mary the famous sinner and penitent woman.
 One imagines that for better or worse, religious and artistic figures wanted to inject sexuality into the debate, rendering Mary Magdalene as almost as important among Jesus’ women as Mary, Jesus’ mother.
 For most, the Magdalene’s story was a powerful moral lesson for others to learn from.
 A prostitute was clearly a good model for women to avoid and men and women must keep their distance from each other.
 But, equally, there must have been many with subversive intentions, who wanted to find a way to inject sexuality into daily life.
 The logical next step -- which we see today -- is to argue that she wasn’t a prostitute at all.
 Either way, the sexuality of Mary Magdalene is coming to assume just as prominent a role in the Christian church of today as it did in medieval times.